goopletdev/eloquent-javascript/README.md

 ## Switching back from TypeScript
 Around chapter 7, I realized I was having a lot of extra trouble testing my TSCode and running it in Node than I'd like.
 Starting here, I'm switching back to JS.

+### Incomplete:
+- chapter 07: 'Robot Efficiency' I found to be challenging.
+I will come back to it later.